 The Council is required to set out relevant and defensible enforcement steps, subject to public scrutiny and defensible at any subsequent appeal to the Secretary of State.
 Given the nature of the existing trees it was not considered appropriate or necessary for trees of the same size and species to be replanted at the Property.
 The Council considers the steps taken in replacing these trees with younger, healthier trees with the potential to grow fully are in the best interests of the public amenity and the benefit of the conservation area.

 Although you have raised concerns about the loss of privacy at the garden, this is not a consideration that can be taken into account when determining impact to the amenity of the conservation area.
-However officers have continued to monitor the replanting of trees at the Property and have been informed that [x] number of trees have been planted, at considerable expense to the owners.
-We note that additional [X number] shrubs have been planted to provide appropriate screening at the rear of the Property.
+However officers have continued to monitor the replanting of trees at the Property and have been informed that [7] number of trees have been planted, at considerable expense to the owners.
+We note that additional [11] shrubs have been planted to provide visual amenity at the rear of the Property.
 Given the steps that have been stated here which have been undertaken at the Property, the Council did not consider it necessary to serve a Tree Replacement Notice.

 The Council do not accept that there had been any failure by the Council in relation to these two grounds.